Chodges86/Chodges86/README.md

 - 👋 Hi, I’m Caleb
 - 🧑🏻‍💻 I program iOS apps using Xcode and Swift!
-I started about a year ago and I am completely obsessed by it.
+I started about a year and a half ago and I am completely obsessed by it.
 No greater feeling than solving some problem with code
 -
 -
 - 📫 You can reach me via email at: chodgesdev@gmail.com